 Figure 1: Progressive disclosure allows agents to maintain a compact skill index in memory while loading full skill content only when needed for a specific task.

-In December 2025, Anthropic published Agent Skills as an open standard for cross-platform portability, ensuring that skills can work across different AI platforms and tools.
+In December 2025, Anthropic published Agent Skills as an open standard, so skills work across different AI platforms and tools.
 The specification is minimal by design: a folder with a SKILL.md file containing YAML frontmatter (just name and description) and Markdown instructions.
 This simplicity makes skills easy to write, version, share, and audit.

 Claude Scientific Skills: Open Source Domain Expertise

-The result is Claude Scientific Skills—an open-source collection of 140 ready-to-use skills spanning the full spectrum of scientific computing.
-These skills transform Claude into an AI research assistant capable of executing complex multi-step workflows across biology, chemistry, medicine, physics, and beyond.
+The result is Claude Scientific Skills, an open-source collection of 140 ready-to-use skills covering scientific computing across biology, chemistry, medicine, physics, and more.

 The collection includes: